Famous Animal Legends (Cryptids) and their Origins

 Loch Ness Monster [Nessie]

 Origin: Apparently 565 A.D. was the first recorded sighting of the Loch Ness Monster by a man named Saint Columba while he was swimming in the lake.
-The modern day sighting of the monster happened in 1933 by a couple driving along the road.
-Afer that there have been various other claims to having seen it, along with multiple photographs.
+A more modern day sighting of the monster occurred in 1933 by a couple driving along the road.
+Even more recently there have been several other people who have claimed to see the monster and even took pictures.

 Sightings: Scottish Highlands, Scotland

-Theories: Some people believe that there really is a dinosaur-like creature still in swimming around, others are led to believe that it was an elephant swimming in the lake underwater with its trunk sticking out.
-More theories suggest it was a dog swimming with a stick in it's mouth and some say it was a submarine with a monster head on top.
+Theories: Some people believe that there really is a dinosaur-like creature still swimming around while others are led to believe that it was really an elephant swimming in the lake underwater with its trunk sticking out.
+Additional explanations suggest that it could have been a dog swimming underwater with a stick in it's mouth, and some even go so far as to think it was a submarine equipped with a monster head on top.

 Chupacabra

-Origin: First discovered in Puerto Rico during the year of 1995, the Chupacabra is said to have killed 8 sheep via 3 puncture wounds to the chest, completely draining the blood.
-Shortly after, more encounters begain springing up in Mexico, USA, and other south American countries.
+Origin: First discovered in Puerto Rico during the year of 1995, the Chupacabra is said to have killed 8 sheep via 3 puncture wounds to the animal's chests, completely draining all of the blood.
+Shortly after, more chupacabra encounters begain springing up in Mexico, USA, and other south American countries, with people claiming that many of their livestock (farm animals) had been killed.
+The little monster is said to look like a small, hairless dog crossed with a rat, with kangaroo-like mobility.

 Sightings: Puerto Rico, Mexico, United States, Central America, & South America.